 An entire floor is dedicated to all things Totoro.
-Guests also get to see a replica of an animation studio and see the process of creating a film.
-A theater shows some short films from the studio, and visitors are permitted to see one per visit.
+Guests also get to see a replica of an animation studio and the process of creating a film.
+A theater shows some short films from the studio, and visitors can see one per visit.

 Besides all of the exhibits, there is also a rooftop garden, gift shop, and café at the Ghibli Museum.
-It’s very important to purchase tickets in advance, as it’s the only way to get them, and they are competitive to get.
-They go on sale on the tenth day of every month for reservations during the following month, which must be strictly followed.
+It’s very important to purchase tickets in advance, as it’s the only way to get them, and they are competitive.
+They go on sale on the tenth day of every month for reservations the following month, which must be strictly followed.

 20. Piss Alley